-When a system of interest is coupled an external environment, the system generally needs to take environment noises and other decoherence factors into considerations.
+When a system of interest is coupled with an external environment, the~system generally needs to take environment noises and other decoherence factors into consideration.
 This more precise description of quantum dynamics is studied in the framework of open quantum systems~\cite{Breuer2002,Rivas2012a}, where quantum systems no longer evolve unitarily and can display dissipative behaviors.
-Quantum open systems models the system under consideration with its surroundings as a composite system evolving according to the system-plus-bath Hamiltonian, where the system dynamics can be extracted by tracing out the environment degrees of freedom.
-Under the influences of open system effects, quantum entanglement can display some intricate behaviors such as sudden death and births~\cite{Yu2009a,Yu2006a}.
-Analytically, this can be a challenging tasks to derive the dynamical equations for the system, and one common approximation is to consider a flat-spectrum bath (white noise) and discard the memory effects of the environment.
+Quantum open systems model the system under consideration with its surroundings as a composite system evolving according to the system-plus-bath Hamiltonian, where the system dynamics can be extracted by tracing out the environment degrees of freedom.
+Under~the influences of open-system effects, quantum entanglement can display some intricate behaviors, such as sudden death and births~\cite{Yu2009a,Yu2006a}.
+Analytically, this can make it a challenging task to derive the dynamical equations for the system, and~one common approximation is to consider a flat-spectrum bath (white noise) and discard the memory effects of the environment.
 This is known as the Markov approximation~\cite{Lindblad1976a,Breuer2002}.
-However, such approximation cannot track the backflow of information from the environment to the system, and can fail to be applicable when the environment is structured or when the system-environment coupling strength is strong.
-In such cases, one need to consider the full non-Markovian~\cite{Chin2012a,Yu1999a,Diosi1998a,Vega2017a,Breuer2016a} effects.
-While analytically more complicated, non-Markovian dynamics describes the system dynamics in a more precise fashion, and can account for various interesting physical phenomenon.
-For example, it has been shown to aid in the production or preservation of quantum entanglement~\cite{Zhao2011a}, enhance certain quantum algorithms~\cite{Li2020a}, and quantum metrology tasks~\cite{Chin2012a,Yang2024b}.
+However, such an approximation cannot track the backflow of information from the environment to the system and~can fail to be applicable when the environment is structured or when the system--environment coupling strength is strong.
+In~such cases, one needs to consider the full non-Markovian~\cite{Chin2012a,Yu1999a,Diosi1998a,Vega2017a,Breuer2016a} effects.
+While analytically more complicated, non-Markovian dynamics describes the system dynamics in a more precise fashion and~can account for various interesting physical phenomena.
+For~example, it has been shown to aid in the production or preservation of quantum entanglement~\cite{Zhao2011a} and enhance certain quantum algorithms~\cite{Li2020a} and~quantum metrology tasks~\cite{Chin2012a,Yang2024b}.